28. Parallelizing the Algorithm#

 def check_candidate(loc):

-return ~jax_is_unhappy(loc, agent_type, i, locations, types, params)
+return is_happy(loc, i, locations, types, params)

-# Find first happy candidate (if any)
+# Return the first happy candidate location.

-return new_loc
+return candidate_locations[jnp.argmax(happy_at)]

 @partial(jit, static_argnames=('params',))